You will need

 Chocolate Mousse filling

 Mix mousse according to package instructions.
+Use 180 ml strong, cold coffee instead of the water.
 Leave mousse in the fridge to set for 20 minutes.

 Mix icing according to package instructions.
 Reserve the icing bag.